 Non-fungible tokens, or NFTs, seem to be all the rage in the tech world today.
 You can read about celebrities dropping millions of dollars on seemingly mundane digital works all over the news.
-Jack Dorsey, founder and CEO of Twitter, sold an NFT of his first tweet last October 2021 for a staggering $2.9 million.
+Jack Dorsey, founder and CEO of Twitter, sold an NFT of his first tweet in October 2021 for a staggering $2.9 million.
 Celebrities like Paris Hilton, Snoop Dogg, Grimes, and Shawn Mendes have also gotten in on the NFT action, launching their own NFT collectibles.

 Your Ultimate Guide to Buying NFTs:

 Simply speaking, NFTs are digital assets that are sold and purchased online.
 They are commonly traded using cryptocurrency, mostly Ethereum.
 If you’re familiar with blockchain technology, NFTs are part of the overall structure of blockchain.
 However, unlike cryptocurrencies, NFTs are “non-fungible” tokens; they are not interchangeable.

 To explain further, fungible assets like money and cryptocurrency can be traded unit for unit.
 A dollar is equal to another dollar and can be traded as such.
 Similarly, one bitcoin can be traded for another bitcoin because they have the same value.
 NFTs have a different structure; no two are equal in value, even if they’re essentially similar items.
 You cannot exchange one NFT for another one.
 Each NFT has a unique digital signature that makes it impossible to be exchanged.

 NFTs are most commonly digital artwork, but they can theoretically be anything in the real world.
 As the earlier example of Jack Dorsey shows, you can even tokenize tweets, provided you’re famous enough like Dorsey.
 Practically any asset in the real world can be an NFT.

 NFTs vs Cryptocurrency vs Blockchain